crispab/crisp-dna/_docs/happiness-index.md

 ![Happiness History](../assets/HappinessIndex.png "Happiness History"):https://docs.google.com/a/crisp.se/spreadsheet/ccc?key=0ApEy2bnWDb5fdG1QZzZSeUhFQWJEc2pEdkVDOHkySEE

-Here's an [example & template](https://docs.google.com/a/crisp.se/spreadsheet/ccc?key=0ApEy2bnWDb5fdG1QZzZSeUhFQWJEc2pEdkVDOHkySEE), feel free to copy & modify as you see fit.
+Here's an [example & template](https://docs.google.com/a/crisp.se/spreadsheet/ccc?key=0ApEy2bnWDb5fdG1QZzZSeUhFQWJEc2pEdkVDOHkySEE), feel free to copy & modify.

 There's pretty strong peer pressure for people to update this, and most of us do.
 Some every month, others less frequently.
 But nobody is forced (remember one of our [core values](what-is-crisp.html) is freedom, so nobody forces anyone to do anything).
 But all in all this gives us a solid overview of what's working and what needs to be fixed.